acm-uiuc/groot/README.md

     sudo apt install repo

     ```
-2. Clone this repo
+2. Make a directory to house your groot work
+    ```sh
+    mkdir groot
+    ```

-3. Within this repo run the following command to start managing the projects
+3. Within this directory run the following command to start managing the projects

     ```sh
     repo init -u git@github.com:acm-uiuc/groot-manifest
     ```

 4. Run the following command to grab the latest releases of the services and frontend

     ```sh